cscheid/cscheid.net/advice/index.md

 Collected advice on the mechanics of academia.
 Things I tell other people, should they ask, and things I tell myself, should I forget.

-Much of this is deeply personal perspective, if it doesn't become obvious enough by the fourth or fifth paragraph.
+*Caveats*: much of this is deeply personal perspective, if it doesn't become obvious enough by the fourth or fifth paragraph.
+I found they had a positive impact in how I go about my work, and I think they would help other people.
+They're also neither exhaustive or unchanging.

 ## Generalities